php-repos/phpkg-documentations/getting-started.md

 ## Introduction

 Saeghe is a modern PHP package manager.
 You can simply manage your package dependencies and your codebase.
-Saeghe detects your required PHP files from your codebase and your application's dependencies.
+It detects your required PHP files from your codebase and your application's dependencies.
 Then adds them to your code.
 This way you can take advantage of both; `Functional` and `OOP` programming.
-Saeghe works with git directly.
+It works with git directly.
 It means there is no need for any intermediate repository registration.

 ## Requirements

-For installing Saeghe, you need to have git installed on your machine as well as PHP version >= 8.0 with `php-mbstring`, `php-zip` and `php-curl` extensions.
+For installing it, you need to have git installed on your machine as well as PHP version >= 8.0 with `php-mbstring`, `php-zip` and `php-curl` extensions installed.

 ## Installation